 Hunting is a vampire's means of satisfying his hunger for blood.
 Allies cannot take this action.

-To have a vampire hunt, announce the action and tap the acting vampire.
-If the action is successful, move a blood counter to the acting vampire from the blood bank.
+To have a vampire hunt, announce the action and lock the acting vampire.
+If the action is successful, the acting vampire gains an amount of blood counters equal to the hunt amount.
 If this causes the vampire's blood to exceed his blood capacity, then (as always) the excess is immediately returned to the blood bank.
+By default, all vampires have a hunt amount of one and the blood is taken from the blood bank.
+Additionally, if the action succeeds and the hunt amount is one or more, then the hunt is successful.
 This action has a default +1 stealth (see Stealth and Intercept, sec.
-220.127.116.11).
+184.108.40.206).
 Note that a ready vampire with no blood must hunt (and cannot take any action except the hunt action).

 Equipment cards are action cards that give minions special abilities.
 The equip action has a default +1 stealth.